Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Introduction

+In K\"ahler geometry, Yau-Tian-Donaldson (YTD) conjecture states the equivalence between the existence of constant scalar curvature K\"ahler (cscK) metrics and the algebraic notion of $K$-stability.
+Both properness conjecture \cite{MR3858468,MR1787650} and Donaldson's geodesic stability conjecture \cite{MR1736211} are different forms of the YTD conjecture.
+There are many literatures on these conjectures, see for example the most recent surveys \cite{MR3858468,MR3966735,MR3966781}.
+Recently, both deep conjectures have been proven in Chen-Cheng \cite{arXiv:1712.06697,arXiv:1801.00656,arXiv:1801.05907}, stating that the existence of cscK metrics is equivalent to the properness of the $K$-energy, and it is also equivalent to the geodesic stability.

+One goal of this article is on the existence problem of singular cscK metrics allowing both singularities or degeneration.
+This article is a continuation of our previous work \cite{MR4020314} on cscK metrics with cone singularities, where we developed analytic tools and proved regularity, uniqueness and deformation of the cscK cone metrics.

+The YTD conjectures are expected to hold in the conical case, that is the equivalence between the existence of cscK cone metrics and algebraic stability \cite{MR3858468}.
+We will confirms these conjectures (\thmref{cone properness conjecture}, \thmref{cone geodesic conjecture}), via combining our previous works with Chen-Cheng's breakthrough on existence of smooth cscK metrics to the conical case.

+Furthermore, we would also introduce a new notion of singular cscK metrics with possible degeneration (Definition \ref{singular cscK defn}) and prove an existence theorem (\thmref{singular csck construction weak}) by applying an approximation method.
+The definition of singular cscK metric generalises the notion of singular K\"ahler-Einstein metric and also extends Yau's resolution \cite{MR480350} of Calabi conjecture with zero or negative first Chern classes (Aubin has an independent work for negative first Chern classes).
+The singular K\"ahler-Einstein metric is widely studied in the minimal model program from birational geometry and there are many literatures on finding singular K\"ahler-Einstein metrics on a minimal projective manifold of general types or log Fano varieties, such as \cite{MR3956691,MR3090260,MR2746347,MR2505296,MR2869020}.

 Before we start to state the theorems, we recall some definitions.
 We are given a K\"ahler manifold $X$ and a K\"ahler class $\Om$.
 Let $\om_0$ be a smooth K\"ahler metric in $\Om$.
 The divisor $D \subset X$ is a smooth hypersurface in $X$ and the cone angle $\beta$ stays within $(0,1]$.
 We let $L_D$ be the associated line bundle of the divisor $D$ and assume that $C_1(L_D)$ is non-negative.
 We denote $Aut(X;D)$ the identity component of the group of holomorphic automorphisms of $X$ which fix the divisor $D$.
-In this article, we assume $Aut(X;D)$ is discrete, that covers the important example in the K\"ahler-Einstein problem.
-That is when $X$ is a Fano manifold and $D$ is a smooth divisor in the linear system $|-\lambda K_X|$ for some $\lambda\in \mathbb Z^+$, there does not exist any holomorphic vector field tangential to $D$ \cite{MR2975584,MR3107540,MR3470713}.
-In a subsequent paper we will apply the reductivity theorem of the automorphism group and the apriori estimates in Section \ref{Apriori estimates} to study the generalisation for the case when $Aut(X;D)$ is not necessarily discrete and its connections to geometric invariant theory.